China ready to help Afghanistan stabilise, FM Qin Gang tells Afghan counterpart

 Beijing: China is ready to help Afghanistan realise peace and stability at an early date and is opposed to any “interference” in the country’s internal affairs, Chinese foreign minister Qin Gang has said amid reports of widespread rights abuse including the worsening rights of women and girls under the Taliban regime.

-A Chinese readout of the meeting between Qin and his counterparts from Afghanistan and Pakistan in Islamabad said Beijing is willing to set an “example of cooperation on neighbours, mini-multilateralism and hotspot issues through bilateral and trilateral mechanisms”, with the two countries.
+A Chinese readout of the meeting between Qin and his counterparts from Afghanistan and Pakistan in Islamabad said Beijing is willing to set an “example of cooperation with neighbours, focus on mini-multilateralism and resolve issues through bilateral and trilateral mechanisms”, with the two countries.

 Qin met Pakistani foreign minister Bilawal Bhutto Zardari and acting foreign minister of the Afghan interim government Amir Khan Muttaqi over the weekend for the “China-Afghanistan-Pakistan Foreign Ministers’ Dialogue”.